top of page

 "Some names used in the book are names given by The Master (or in some cases by previous gurus), others have been invented to represent composite characters.
 The names listed in “The Master Attempts to Christen Me” are all names he bestowed.
 Unless permission has been given, all real names have been changed out of respect for privacy."
 (Also from the acknowledgements.)

-My husband named the book.
-And he named it long before I wrote it.
+My partner named the book.
+And named it long before I wrote it.
 We originally conceived of it as a screenplay, or a sitcom, but we both knew it was a story to be told.
 James K. Moran, in his review for ARC Poetry Magazine, said there was "no shortage of material" and that he "almost long[ed] for Cult Life to be a fleshed out novella", and honestly, that was a real temptation.
 I was in the middle of my MFA in writing when I wrote "The Guru's Feet"; I scribbled it on the back of a grocery list in a coffee shop, then the floodgates opened.
 It came out as prose, but it had the density and music of poetry, probably because I was writing a lot of poetry at the time.
 Almost all of the initial writing was short prose, but it began to take shape very quickly as a kind of genre-bending narrative in poetry.
 I knew it was a book, and it already had a name.

 Open Books